Thavarshan/comet/README.md

 Comet's goal is to provide a free, user-friendly, and visually appealing application for converting video files.
 Whether you need to convert a single video or multiple files at once, Comet is here to help.

-### Key Features (Planned)
+### Key Features (Planned and Implemented)

 - **Cross-Platform Compatibility:** Runs on macOS, Windows, and Linux.
 - **Multiple Video Formats:** Supports conversion to a wide range of video formats including MP4, MKV, AVI, MOV, and more.
 - **Bulk File Conversion:** Easily upload and convert multiple files in one go.
 - **User-Friendly Interface:** A clean and intuitive UI that simplifies the conversion process.
+- **Real-Time Conversion Feedback:** Conversion progress is tracked and displayed to the user, with real-time updates and error handling.
 - **Fast Conversion:** Powered by FFmpeg, known for its speed and efficiency in video processing.

 ### Current Status

-The project is currently in the early stages of development.
-So far, we have focused on building the basic UI, including features like bulk file uploads.
-The core video conversion functionality using FFmpeg is in the planning and initial implementation stages.
+The project has made significant progress, with the basic UI now fully implemented, including bulk file uploads and conversion status tracking.
+The core video conversion functionality using FFmpeg has been successfully integrated, with ongoing improvements to the user experience, such as real-time feedback during the conversion process.

 ## 🛠️ Technologies Used